Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/03_RenderTargetsDesign.md

 A good usable interface and abstraction for binding/creating/using render targets over Modern Graphics APIs considering following limitation(s):
 - We are not going to support subpasses and tiled-based rendering.
-- Minimizing extra memory and state handling by RenderBackend Implementation.
+- Minimizing extra memory and state handling in RenderBackend Implementation.

+Note that this design problem is when desiging a Rendering Architecture over Modern Graphics APIs specifically Vulkan and D3D12 for now.

 # Vulkan and D3D12